TrumpForUSA/HowTrumpWins2020/Trump-Child-Care.md

 ## Overview
-An enhancement to TUI, providing additional funds, per child, to be utilized only at certain locations, such as: child care facilities, learning centers, sports and recreation providers.
-Each child born with their own TCC will ensure a childhood of enhanced learning and opportunities.
+An enhancement to ***TUI***, providing additional funds, per child, to be utilized only at certain locations, such as: child care facilities, learning centers, sports and recreation providers.
+Each child born with their own ***TCC*** will ensure a childhood of enhanced learning and opportunities.

 ## Why?